 Coroner: All right.
 This loser has taken the chicken shit way out and punched her own ticket.

-Luger: Yep, looks like she caught herself by surprise.
+Luger: Suicide, huh?
+She must have caught herself by surprise.

 Cover Version: Denis Leary's character sings a lounge version of "You Really Got Me" by The Kinks.
 It's cut short by the Big Bad storming into his mansion.